 To apply for booking please email

-*Track Day Discount is available for Ian Lougher Racing Supporters Club members*
+Membership is now open for the official Ian Lougher Racing (Team ILR) Supporters Club for 2020.

 Membership starts from £120

 In a road racing season decimated by the global COVID-19 pandemic, Team ILR will have its first competitive outing of the year at this weekend's Barry Sheene Classic meeting at Oliver's Mount, Scarborough.

 The most successful rider in the history of racing at Oliver's Mount Ian Lougher will be joined by exciting circuit newcomer Jim Hind for the 3-Day event, and the young Lincolnshire rider will no doubt avail himself of all the help and advice he will receive from Team ILR owner/manager Lougher.

 Both will pilot the immaculate Team ILR/Mark Coverdale 650 Patons with Hind also competing on the Team ILR/Mark Coverdale ZX-6 Supersport machine in the 600 class.

 The young rising star met with Ian Lougher earlier this year and had pencilled in further appearances with the team in 2020 before the pandemic curtailed those plans, however the 20 year old is also lining up an appearance at the popular end of season Gold Cup meeting at the historic North Yorkshire circuit.